 - i) New caravan and camping sites should be well located in relation to existing facilities or make appropriate provision for facilities on site.
-Farm diversification projects (for agricultural and other land-based rural businesses) for new caravan and camping sites will be supported, provided they are in keeping with the rural character and the development makes an on going contribution to the business that is diversifying. - All schemes should not, individually or cumulatively, harm the landscape character or rural amenity of the countryside. - of existing sites should-must clearly demonstrate that the proposal development forms part of a long term management, layout and landscaping plan to improve the quality and appearance of the accommodation and site and reduce its visual impact on the landscape. - iv) Development involving the change of use of a site (wholly or in part) from touring accommodation to static accommodation will not be permitted where this would significantly reduce the range of tourist accommodation in the locality. - iii) All development (including the change of use from touring to static units) must not, individually or cumulatively, have a significant adverse impact on the distinctive characteristics of the areas landscape, heritage or built environment.
-Proposals in the Heritage Coast are unlikely to be supported. - iv) Development proposals involving the provision of new site facilities, internal reorganization, or intensification must include an appropriate landscape improvements relevant to the development and a scheme and provision for its ongoing their maintenance.
+Farm diversification projects (for agricultural and other land-based rural businesses) for new caravan and camping sites will be supported, provided they are in keeping with the rural character and the development makes an on going contribution to the business that is diversifying. - ii) Proposals for the expansion, intensification or reorganisation of existing sites must clearly demonstrate that development forms part of a long term management plan to improve the quality and appearance of the accommodation and site. - iii) All development (including the change of use from touring to static units) must not, individually or cumulatively, have a significant adverse impact on the distinctive characteristics of the areas landscape, heritage or built environment.
+Proposals in the Heritage Coast are unlikely to be supported. - iv) Development proposals must include an appropriate landscape scheme and provision for its ongoing maintenance